 - Perform 20 reps for each side.

-Doing scorpions effectively will tone your glutes and improve hip mobility.
-You can do this exercise with or without a resistance band.
+Doing scorpions effectively will tone your glutes and improve flexibility.
+You can do this with or without a resistance band.

 - Get into a plank position with the resistance band over the knees, and your bottom arched upward.

 - Drive each leg back and up, squeezing the glute at the top.